 I received my BA in physics from Williams College in 2017.
 At Williams, I conducted research with Charlie Doret and Bill Wootters, before completing a senior research thesis with Frederick Strauch.
 In 2016 I was awarded the Barry M. Goldwater Scholarship.
 In 2017-2018 I conducted research with Shelby Kimmel of Middlebury College on methods for calibrating quantum gate sets.
-Currently, I am working with Peter Love at Tufts University on quantum simulation, funded by an NSF Graduate Research Fellowship (present through 2023).
+Currently, I am working in Peter Love’s quantum computation group at Tufts University on quantum simulation, funded by an NSF Graduate Research Fellowship (present through 2023).

 When I'm not busy with physics, I enjoy hiking, rock climbing, singing, and spending time with my family and friends.

 Download full CV: pdf

 I am interested in the problems, from gate calibration to algorithm design, that are necessary to obtain useful and practical quantum computation.

 William M. Kirby and Frederick W. Strauch, A Practical Quantum Algorithm for the Schur Transform, Quantum Information and Computation, 18 (9&10), 0721-0742 (2018), arXiv:1709.07119.

 William M. Kirby, A Practical Quantum Schur Transform, Senior Honors Thesis, Williams College Physics Department (2017).
 Download full text.

 William M. Kirby, The Quantum Schur Transform, Williams College Spring Physics Thesis Talks, 5/15/2017.

 William M. Kirby, Building Quantum Algorithms, Williams College Physics Fall Thesis Talks, 12/12/2016.